Skip to main content

 Yes.
 The 2017 American Gastroenterological Association (AGA) guidelines recommend reactive monitoring (ie, in response to suboptimal disease control) of trough drug levels to guide treatment changes in patients receiving biologics for management of active inflammatory bowel disease.3 Recommendations for drug level testing are not specified in guidelines from the American College of Rheumatology1 or the American Academy of Dermatology.2

 Table 2 outlines the Quest Diagnostics tests available for therapeutic monoclonal antibody drug monitoring.
-Tests for drug and anti-drug antibody levels are available individually and as profiles.
+Tests for drug and anti-drug antibody levels are available individually and as profiles which include both.

 References